Mundy’s Home Inspection, Inc.

 Here are some child safety devices that can help prevent many injuries to young children:

-- Use a Carbon Monoxide (CO) Detector outside bedrooms to help prevent CO poisoning.
-A carbon monoxide (CO) detector can help prevent CO poisoning.
+Use a Carbon Monoxide (CO) Detector outside bedrooms to help prevent CO poisoning.
 Consumers should install CO detectors near sleeping areas in their homes.
 Households that should use CO detectors include those with gas or oil heat or with attached garages.

-- Use Safety Gates to help prevent falls down stairs and to keep children away from dangerous areas.
-Safety gates can help keep children away from stairs or rooms that have hazards in them.
+Use Safety Gates to help prevent falls down the stairs and to keep children away from dangerous areas.
+Safety gates will help keep children away from rooms with hazards in them.
 Look for safety gates that children cannot dislodge easily, but that adults can open and close without difficulty.
 For the top of stairs, gates that screw to the wall are more secure than “pressure gates.”

 - New safety gates that meet safety standards display a certification seal from the Juvenile Products Manufacturers Association (JPMA).
 If you have an older safety gate, be sure it doesn’t have “V” shapes that are large enough for a child’s head and neck to fit into.